ILCET/lo-activity-xblock/README.md

 EdX course.
 The instructor will be able to select one of them to run in the unit being designed.
 Author view will show the activity in preview (stateless) mode.
 ### Student View
 The student will meet the adaptive learning object.
-Unit level grades will be reported to EdX (not implemented yet).
+Unit level grades will be reported to EdX.
 In order to operate in adaptive mode, when the first student enters the activity, a task will be created using CET services.
 Then this task will be used for all the students of the same course in the activity.